 We’ll follow this by looking at why we’re talking about Artificial Intelligence now, why has it gotten so famous right now.

-We also want to discuss the basics of AI where we’ll understand the different types of artificial intelligence.
+The basics of AI where we’ll understand the different types of artificial intelligence.

 Python and AI

-And we’ll understand why we’re gonna choose Python.
+And we’ll understand why we choose Python.

-And then we’ll move on and discuss machine learning.
+We’ll move on and discuss machine learning.

 The different algorithms involved in machine learning, which include

 - clustering, and

 We’ll discuss the different types of neural networks, and we’ll also look at what exactly back propagation is.

 And finally we’ll move onto the next module, which is natural language processing.